 Members from around the globe offer their perspective on how the Academy has influenced them.

-With the Academy ringing in its 200th year, we invited Members to join in the celebration by sharing their memories of Academy inspiration, innovation and collaboration.
-Read on to hear from individual Academy Members, in their own words, about their experience being part of the World’s Smartest Network!
+As we enter our Third Century, we invited Members to join in the celebration by sharing their memories of Academy inspiration, innovation and collaboration.
+Read on to hear from individual Academy Members, in their own words, about their experience being part of the World’s Smartest Network®!

 Günther Witzany, PhD (Telos-Philosophische Praxis; Bürmoos, Austria)

 In 2008, I organized an innovative meeting on “Natural Genetic Engineering and Natural Genome Editing” in Salzburg, Austria, with the leading experts in this field.
 I was so glad and excited that the proceedings were published by the Annals of the New York Academy of Sciences (Vol. 1178).
 Additionally, the follow-up meeting in 2014, “DNA Habitats and Their RNA Inhabitants,” took place here in Austria and resulted in another Proceedings published in Annals (Vol. 1341).
 Imagine: A freelance philosopher from a little town in Austria organized two meetings with the leading experts and the Proceedings were published by the New York Academy of Sciences.
 Incredible, isn’t it?